lfn-cnti/bestpractices/cbpps/0002-no-root-in-containers.md

 ## **Summary**

 Containers have a list of their own users independent of the host system, one of which is UID 0, the root user.
-Containers should run processes as a user other than root which makes it easier to run these images securely.
+Containers should run processes as a user other than root which makes it easier to run the container images securely.

 ## **Motivation**